Salt use and our Wisconsin lakes

-- It only takes 1 teaspoon of salt to permanently pollute 5 gallons of water to a level that is toxic to freshwater ecosystems.
+- It only takes 1 teaspoon of salt to pollute 5 gallons of water permanently.
+This salt concentration level can be toxic to freshwater ecosystems.

 - Salt usage in Wisconsin tops more than 525,000 tons every year.
 That’s enough to pollute more than 400 billion gallons of water!

 More than 38,000 tons of salt were used on Madison and Dane County roads during the winter of 2016-2017 – that’s enough to pollute more than 29 billion gallons of water.

 - If you use salt in the winter, make sure you don’t use too much!

 - One 12-ounce coffee mug of salt is enough to treat an entire 20-foot driveway or 10 sidewalk squares.

 - Brine treatments stay on road better than dry, solid salt resulting in less waste and less salt going into the environment.
 Anti-icing can reduce salt usage by up to 70%!